11 Pattern Matching

 11.2 Correlations

-Arguable, the simplest form of pattern matching is correlation.
+Arguably, the simplest form of pattern matching is correlation.
 Correlation is a statistical measure that quantifies the strength of the relationship between two variables.
 It is a measure of how closely two variables move in relation to each other.
 Correlation is often used to identify patterns in data and determine the strength of the relationship between two variables.
 It is a fundamental statistical concept that is widely used in various fields, including science, engineering, finance, and business.

 Let’s consider the correlation between returns on Google stock and S&P 500 stock index.
 The correlation coefficient is a measure of the strength and direction of the linear relationship between two variables.
 It is a number between -1 and 1.